EFForg/eff_diceware/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/eff_diceware.
+Bug reports and pull requests are welcome on GitHub at https://github.com/EFForg/eff_diceware.

 ## License

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).

+The wordlist file is distributed under the [Creative Commons Attribution License](https://creativecommons.org/licenses/by/3.0/us/).